Category Archives: Highlights

 Dr John Fothergill

-Reading about 18th century Quakers, there is one person you are almost certainly going to come across at some point – Dr John Fothergill.
-He was at the centre of Quaker activity throughout his life, involved with peace, prison reform … Continue reading
+If you are interested in 18th century Quakers, there is one person you are almost certainly going to come across at some point – Dr John Fothergill.
+He was at the centre of Quaker activity throughout his life, involved with … Continue reading

 Posted in Highlights | Tagged , , , | 6 Comments